lucwilliams/Hot-Chip/README.md

 You will need to install SDL2 to build this project:
 - **Windows (MinGW):**
-  - Download an SDL2 MinGW package from the [SDL releases](https://github.com/libsdl-org/SDL/tags).
+  - Download *SDL2-devel-2.32.8-mingw.zip* from the [SDL releases](https://github.com/libsdl-org/SDL/releases/tag/release-2.32.8).
-  - e.g. "SDL2-devel-2.XX.XX-mingw.zip"
   - Extract into `lib/` and compile with cmake.

 SDL2 CMake build script provided by [tcbrindle](https://github.com/tcbrindle/sdl2-cmake-scripts) under the 2-Clause BSD Licence.